JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2024-02-26-Zymo-Pico-Methyl-Seq-Library-Prep.md

 #### Section 7: 1x Bead Cleanup

-- Take Kappa beads out of fridge >30 minutes before using to allow beads to equilibrate to room temperature
+- Take Kapa beads out of fridge >30 minutes before using to allow beads to equilibrate to room temperature
 - Shake the bottle to mix the beads (don't vortex)
 - Make fresh 80% ethanol using 100% ethanol
 - Add 25 uL of beads to each sample